codmccabe/Math1431/doc/chapter3/.ipynb_checkpoints/34-checkpoint.md

 ::::{prf:example}
 :label: modelExam11
-A certain right triangle has area $30$ square inches.
+A certain right triangle has an area $30$ square inches.
 One leg of the triangle measures 1 inch less than the hypotenuse.
 Let $x$ represent the length of the hypotenuse.
 Complete the following:

 Express the length of the leg mentioned above in terms of $x$.
 What are the possible values for $x$.
 That is, what is the domain of $x$.
 :::{dropdown} Solution: